mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 To sum it up - even though nodejs does its job, I had strong feeling that it is not as mature as Python.
 And I'd rather use Python for such task in the future, so I can be sure that if something goes wrong, it is happening because I failed and issue can be traced relatively easy.

-Performance-wise, with WebSocket transport, CPython is on par with nodejs and with PyPy it is much faster.
+Performance-wise, with WebSocket transport, CPython is on par with nodejs and PyPy is much faster than both.
 For long-polling, Tornado on PyPy is approximately 1.5-2 times slower than nodejs when used with proper asynchronous libraries.
-So, given current WebSocket adoption rates, I'd say they're on par.
+So, given current WebSocket adoption state, I'd say they're on par.

+Anyway, I don't see reason to switch to drop Python in favor of nodejs to implement realtime portion.

 Final notes
 -----------

+While one might argue that Python is not best language to write asynchronous code with.
+Sure, Erlang has built-in tools to write efficient and scalable applications (and there's [sockjs-erlang](https://github.com/sockjs/sockjs-erlang) too), but it is so much harder to find Erlang developers.
+Clojure/Scala are another great candidates, but Java is completely different world with own libraries, methodologies and conventions.
+And it is still harder to find decent Clojure developer than to find good Python guy.

+In most of the cases, software development is trade-off between development costs and performance.
+And I think that Python is in good position, especially with [PyPy](http://www.pypy.org/).

-I hope this post will help you to get started with realtime Web using Python.
+I hope this post will help you to get started with realtime Web using Python language.

-If you have any comments, questions or updates - feel free to contact me.
+Anyway, if you have any comments, questions or updates - feel free to contact me.